 So you've got your ticket and you're already preparing for your first pilgrimage to dance music mecca Creamfields, and we for one envy you.
-Winner of 2016's coveted Best Festival at the UK Festival Awards, the festival has a rich history and a fine reputation for being one of the most organised, elaborate, large scale dance events in Europe.
+Winner of 2016's coveted Best Festival at the UK Festival Awards, the festival has a rich history and a fine reputation for being one of the most organised, elaborate, large-scale dance events in Europe.

 So what advice have we got for those hitting the might Creamfields for the first time?
 Let's start with the most important festival ingredient - booze.
 You're allowed to bring in one bottle of spirits and 24 cans per person, but if you're lucky you'll be able to get away with a tad more.
-Obviously drugs aren't allowed, and there are a myriad of sniffer dogs who'll be on hand to enforce that, so be advised kids.
+Obviously, drugs aren't allowed, and there are a myriad of sniffer dogs who'll be on hand to enforce that, so be advised kids.

 Ahead of arriving at the site, it's to be noted that entry can take some time (as with any festival) so we recommend leaving with plenty of time to spare and preparing for busy roads around the festival site, and a reasonable queue at the gates.
 Security staff do a thorough job of searching to ensure everyone's safety, so it might require a bit of patience.
 And wherever possible, try not to look dodgy.
 Take it from us, if you look like a dodgy bastard your search might take longer than most.

-If you're planing on having a barbecue, you won't be able to fire up on the site, but there are nearby designated barbecue areas.
+If you're planning on having a barbecue, you won't be able to fire up on the site, but there are nearby designated barbecue areas.
 And make sure your tent isn't too big for your needs, the site gets full rather quickly so finding a large plot of land to pitch your Mongolian Yurt on will be a tough task.

-On leaving the camp site to head to the main arena, which actually isn't too great a distance, we'd advise bringing any valuables with you.
+On leaving the campsite to head to the main arena, which actually isn't too great a distance, we'd advise bringing any valuables with you.
 Security is top notch at Creamfields, but it's never worth risking leaving valuables unattended at any festival.
-No matter where you go in the country, no matter how much security, there's a always a few snides out to ruin your experience - don't let them.
+No matter where you go in the country, no matter how much security, there's always a few snides out to ruin your experience - don't let them.

 But once you're inside, the fun can really start.
 Creamfields is a great place to meet like-minded, up for it ravers, and you're almost guaranteed to make friends with every visit, so don't just stick in the campsite, get out there and get exploring.
 The festival features a ridiculous number of arenas and stages catering for everyone's tastes in dance music, but try out the others too, the production design is next level so there's plenty to feast the senses on.